JacobLee23/riemann/docs/user/quickstart.rst

 3. **Computing the Riemann Sum**

-Once the function and all :math:`n` :py:class:`riemann.riemann.Dimension` objects have been defined, the :py:func:`riemann.riemann.rsum` function is called, passing the callable object of :math:`n` parameters followed by the :math:`n` :py:class:`riemann.riemann.Dimension` objects.
+Once the function and all :math:`n` :py:class:`riemann.Dimension` objects have been defined, the :py:func:`riemann.rsum` function is called, passing the callable object of :math:`n` parameters followed by the :math:`n` :py:class:`riemann.Dimension` objects.
 The result again is a single :py:class:`decimal.Decimal` object.

 .. code-block:: python